So, finally, you have taken the decision!!! Trust me! Fishing is going to be one of the most amazing things you have done in your life.

 Let me tell about a few that I think should be followed at the beginning stage of fishing.

-- Practicing at home: Nothing brings perfection, but practice.
-So is in case of fishing.
-So, before you get started on any actual lake or shore, practice a little on your backyard.
+Nothing brings perfection, but practice.
+So it is in the case of fishing.
+So, before you get started on any actual lake or shore, practice a little in your backyard.

-- Don’t hesitate to ask: You should never feel hesitated when you are asking for information about fishing to the local anglers.
+You should never feel hesitant when you are asking for information about fishing to the local anglers.
 Because they know better how things work better over here.

 Fishing for beginners is surely something that is capable to render them great joy and a better experience.